tom-englert/RoslynAnalyzerCookbook/README.md

 ## General
 Which version of `Microsoft.CodeAnalysis.*` should I reference in my analyzer?

-See this [Version map](https://andrewlock.net/supporting-multiple-sdk-versions-in-analyzers-and-source-generators/) to select a version that supports the targeting environment where the analyzers can be used.
-Since these libraries are not shipped with your analyzer, you can use the lowest version that supports your use case.
+See this [version map](https://andrewlock.net/supporting-multiple-sdk-versions-in-analyzers-and-source-generators/) to select a version that supports the desired targeting environment where the analyzers can be used.
+Since these libraries are not shipped with your analyzer, you don't have to keep them up to date, but can safely use the lowest version that supports your use case.

 ## Use cases
 - [Diagnostic analyzer to conditionally enforce coding rules](#use-case-1)